Joseph Kosuth with Tom McGlynn and Charlotte Kent

 Joseph Kosuth lives and works in New York and London.

-The Rail has a tradition of ending our conversations with a poem, and we’re fortunate to have Kit Robinson reading.
+The Rail has a tradition of ending our conversations with a poetry reading, and we’re fortunate to have Kit Robinson reading.